Fire Resistant Roofing

 Common Class A roof coverings include asphalt fiberglass composition shingles and concrete or clay tiles.
 Some materials have a “by assembly” Class A fire rating, meaning that additional materials must be used between the roof covering and the roof sheathing in order to attain the fire rating.
 Examples of roof coverings with a “by assembly” fire rating include aluminum, some fire-retardant wood shake products, and recycled plastic and rubber products.

-If you are not sure, or want to confirm your roof type, schedule a roof inspection by a roofing professional.
+If you are not sure or want to confirm your roof type, schedule a roof inspection by a roofing professional.
+Tips on hiring a roofing contractor.

 If your home is located in a wildfire-prone area and your roof is unrated or if your roof is old and needs to be replaced, IBHS recommends that you install a Class A fire-rated roof.